Tosi-eu/Tosi-eu/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-- 🔭 I’m currently working in a startup called 'Cafézinho', as web developper
 - 🌱 I’m currently learning Python, MySQL, PHP, JS and Jquery.
 - 🤔 I’m looking for help with learn back-end, front-end languages, for get into a Fullstack developper, in the future.
 - ⚡ Fun fact: I started study Computer Sciences because I play League of Legends :P.